 On the other hand, people with celiac disease experience an adaptive or acquired immune system response to gluten over time.
 Adaptive immunity is your body’s second line of defense against invaders and is much more complex.
 Once an invader (gluten) is introduced in the body, the adaptive immune system creates an army of immune cells designed to attack that specific antigen.
 The immune system remembers those antigens so it can initiate future attacks more efficiently.

-I discuss the differences between Gluten Sensitivity vs. Celiac Disease in this article.
+I discuss, in detail, the differences between Gluten Intolerance vs. Celiac Disease in this article.

 Gluten Sensitivity Tests

 Diagnosing someone with a gluten intolerance is challenging, and there seems to be no consensus on how to do it or if any reliable tests exist.
 Dr. Stefano Guandalini says that no antibodies in the blood are specific enough to test for sensitivity.